valigator-tech/Validator-Details/Security.md

 Starting in epoch 795 Valigator's mainnet-beta public validator joined the DoubleZero testnet.
 Starting in epoch 858 Valigator's mainnet-beta public validator joined the DoubleZero mainnet.

+### Jito BAM
+Starting in epoch 871 Valigator began running BAM on the public validator to test it out on Mainnet.

 ## Validator commission
 On the public validator we run at 4% commission on inflation and 4% on MEV.
 See details and sign up for alerts here: https://stakewiz.com/validator/gaToR246dheK1DGAMEqxMdBJZwU4qFyt7DzhSwAHFWF